droglenc/NCMTH207/modules/GetOrganized.md

 Please do the following things in preparation for the first day of class.

 * [Complete Webpage Scavenger Hunt](prep/GetOrganized_Hunt){:target="_blank"}
+    * You should have written answers to these questions when you come to class.
 * [Read about Homework Format](resources/hwformat){:target="_blank"}
     * We will discuss this in class but I would like you to be familiar with it before the first day of class.